-The frequency of student-supervisor meetings varies depending on the nature of the project; students should expect to interact with supervisors regularly, eg weekly or, in some cases, monthly.
-Most supervisors run an extended research group, including several DPhil students and post-docs, who interact very frequently (usually on a daily basis).
-New students will also be welcome in the wider Oxford Physics community, currently hosting over 350 DPhil students, with multiple opportunities of mutual support and social interactions.

-You are strongly encouraged to contact potential supervisors for further information.
+The frequency of student supervisor meetings varies depending on the nature of the project; students should expect to interact with supervisors regularly, eg weekly or, in some cases, monthly.
+You are welcome to contact potential supervisors for further information.

 Assessment